Your Guide to Visiting Disneyland with Disabilities

 Disneyland policies for food allergies

 Most table service restaurants in the theme parks can accommodate food allergies or intolerances, and advanced requests can be made through the Disneyland Mobile App when booking dining reservations.
-Here is a comprehensive guide to the Disneyland Resort’s dietary accommodations.
+Their website has a comprehensive guide to the Disneyland Resort’s dietary accommodations.

 How to keep medication cold at Disneyland